Two Cost-Effective Tactics to Boost Rural Student Recruitment

 When we talked with Vice Presidents for Enrollment Management about rural student recruitment and support, we heard a similar refrain: “I don’t even know where to start.
 How can I find success in rural recruitment efforts—without spending a ton of money?”

-Through our research, we identified two ways schools can start or improve their rural strategy without investing significant resources.
+Through our research, we identified two ways universities can improve their rural student recruitment strategy without investing significant resources.

-Tactic #2: Use focus group feedback to guide an audit of campus programs and services.
+Tactic #2: Conduct a rural-student-centric audit of campus programs

 Now that you know what rural students need from your institution, use that information to audit current programs and services.
 In doing this audit, it’s important to focus on recognizing which existing campus resources simply need rebranding for a new audience—rural students.